Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 The Coromandel state highway network suffered extensive damage and was left in a fragile condition after the extreme weather events of early 2023.

-With SH25A closed for most of 2023, we carefully managed and prioritised our work on SH25 to minimise further disruption to peoples’ journeys around the peninsula.
+With SH25A closed for most of 2023, work on SH25 was carefully managed and prioritised to minimise further disruption to peoples’ journeys around the peninsula.

 During 2023 we completed work at 32 sites along SH25/SH2.
 We also prioritised work on SH25A while it was closed clearing slips, replacing 23 culverts, fixed 5 major slips and undertaking crucial road maintenance along the rest of SH25A to ensure the entire corridor is safe and more resilient.